JiajunZhou96/Cage-VAE/README.md

 ## Contents
 - Data

-   - Please unzip `datasets.zip` and put `original_original.csv` and `dataset_augmented.csv` to `./datasets/` directory
+   - Please unzip `datasets.zip` and put `original_original.csv` and `dataset_augmented.csv` to `./datasets/` directory.

 - Main

-    - `dataset_analysis.py`: Overview of the original dataset;
+    - `dataset_analysis.py`: Overview of the original dataset.
-    - `data_augmentation.py`: Methods used to create the augmented dataset;
+    - `data_augmentation.py`: Methods used to create the augmented dataset.
-    - `training.py`: Training of a new Cage-VAE
+    - `training.py`: Training of a new Cage-VAE.
-    - `model_eval.py`: Integrated evaluations of an existing Cage-VAE
+    - `model_eval.py`: Integrated evaluations of an existing Cage-VAE.
-    - `conditional_generation.py`: conditional generation of shape-persistent POCs using sampling methods
+    - `conditional_generation.py`: conditional generation of shape-persistent POCs using sampling methods.

 - Utils

-    - `analysis_utils`: import as a_utils, useful tools for molecular analysis
+    - `analysis_utils`: import as a_utils, useful tools for the analysis of the generative model.
-    - `encoding_utils`: import as e_utils, useful tools for molecular encodings and moiety modifications
+    - `encoding_utils`: import as e_utils, useful tools for molecular encodings and moiety modifications.
-    - `VAE`: import as VAE, VAE architecture and methods
+    - `VAE`: import as VAE, VAE architecture and methods.
-    - `generation_utils`:import as g_utils, useful tools for molecular generations
+    - `generation_utils`:import as g_utils, useful tools for molecular generations.
-    - `utils`: import as utils, other utils
+    - `utils`: import as utils, other utils.

 ## Requirements<br />